WinVector/Examples/rebalance/ROC_shape.md

-The Typical Shape of the ROC plot
+On The Shape of ROC plots
 ================

 ## Introduction